German Fraud Law

 • a disposition of property by the person making the error,

-• a pecuniary loss due to this pecuniary disposition,
+• a pecuniary loss due to this financial disposition,

 • intent and intention to enrich.